michaeluno/externals/readme.txt

 = 1.0.0 =
 - Released.

+= 0.3.13 =
+- Added the ability to filter images with sub-strings in feeds.

 = 0.3.12 =
 - Supported feed thumbnails with the `media:thumbnail` RSS2 element to be set in the `$aItem` variable for feeds.